HEX ezCAN Installation Guide

 This is a good time to:

-• Unbox the ezCAN.
+• Unbox the HEX ezCAN.

 • Decide what and how many accessories you will be installing, and their requirements.
 Must some accessories be connected in a specific manner and/or to specific power circuits?
 As an example, low-powered ‘smart’ accessories must typically be installed on the ezBUS (White) power circuit.

-• Read the Installing for Life section of the ezCAN User Manual (downloadable from here), and evaluate your planned installation according to the guidelines in that section.
+• Read the Installing for Life section of the HEX ezCAN User Manual (downloadable from here), and evaluate your planned installation according to the guidelines in that section.

-• Register your ezCAN (All you need to do to register the ezCAN is connect it to your computer using the supplied USB cable, meaning you can do it at the comfort of your desk.)
+• Register your HEX ezCAN (All you need to do to register the ezCAN is connect it to your computer using the supplied USB cable, meaning you can do it at the comfort of your desk.)

-On BMW R1200 LC and R1250 models (K5x), the ezCAN is controlled through the bike’s RDC (tyre-pressure monitoring system) connector, whether or not the bike is equipped with the optional RDC system.
+On BMW R1200 LC and R1250 models (K5x), the HEX ezCAN is controlled through the bike’s RDC (tyre-pressure monitoring system) connector, whether or not the bike is equipped with the optional RDC system.

 BMW R1200 LC and R1250 models have a number of important differences in terms of component placement and disassembly/re-assembly procedure.